Orange County Sexual Harassment Attorney for Survivors

 Sexual harassment lawsuits usually settle out of court because employers want to avoid the negative publicity and expense involved in a trial.
 A settlement can also include non-monetary provisions such as the requirement for your harasser to perform community service.

 However, if your employer won’t agree to a fair settlement, experienced Orange County sexual harassment attorneys should take your case to trial.

-Contact an Experienced Sexual Harassment Attorney in Orange County
+Contact an Experienced Orange County Sexual Harassment Attorney

 If you have suffered sexual harassment at work, you don’t have to stay silent.
 You can confront the person who harassed you—and the employer who allowed it to happen—through a sexual harassment lawsuit.